sfesenko/tkdiff/trunk/README.txt

 On Unix, simply invoke it from the command line. tkdiff --help will list the options.

-On MacOS, wish is shipped with the OS.
+On MacOS, Wish is shipped with the OS.
 You can install tkdiff somewhere in your path and invoke it from the terminal just as on Unix/Linux.
 Or you can double-click on it in the Finder, and a terminal will open and run it.
+Recently, (circa MacOS Monterey?) the provided Wish appears to be damaged, and we strongly recommend installing a replacement.

 On Windows, you must find diff.exe somewhere.
 You must install Wish on your computer.
 You can use ActiveTcl from www.activestate.com or get it from the